cycloarcane/gh-repo-summariser/README.md

-# GitHub Repository Summarizer
+# GitHub Repository Summariser

-A Python application that automatically analyzes all your created GitHub repositories and generates a comprehensive Obsidian-compatible Markdown summary using a locally hosted LLM.
+A Python application that automatically analyses all your created GitHub repositories and generates a comprehensive Obsidian-compatible Markdown summary using a locally hosted LLM.

 ## Features